Murderer Phillip John Smith fights Corrections over media visit

-Murderer Phillip John Smith is again taking Corrections to court - this time over a decision not to let him be visited by media.
+Murderer Phillip John Smith is again taking Corrections to court - this time over a decision refusing to allow him to meet with a journalist.

-Smith has taken a string of legal cases against Corrections over his rights in prison following his escape to Rio de Janeiro in 2014.
+Smith has taken a string of legal cases against Corrections over his rights in prison, including wearing a hairpiece, following his escape to Rio de Janeiro in 2014.

 The convicted murderer and child sex offender was on a 72-hour temporary release from Spring Hill prison when he managed to board a flight to South America, sparking an international manhunt before being arrested and sent back to New Zealand.